 Shirley Wollard Woodlock of Texas learned to make chicken and dumplings while watching her mother, Jennie Wollard Nunn.
 “Hers were made to perfection,” recalls Shirley.
 “She would always say, ‘Don’t forget the bay leaves and the pepper.’”
 Now Shirley always makes her mother’s chicken and dumplings to bring to Wollard family reunions.
 The recipe was passed down from Shirley’s grandmother, who grew up in the hills of Tennessee.

-Editors’ note: Today, this is one of Almanac readers’ all-time favorite recipes!
+Editors’ note: Today, this is one of our readers’ all-time favorite recipes!
 Whether you make your dumplings in strips, balls, or squares, all are acceptable forms.
-“Dumplings,” simply put, refer to small pieces of dough and can be savory or sweet.
+“Dumplings,” simply put, refer to small pieces of dough that can be savory or sweet.
+Enjoy!